635gunasri/Project/README.md

 # Project
-This project increase the speed of the typing.
+This project is useful for the users to increase their typing speed.